Auctions

 Properties on auction are marketed aggressively on various platforms and by any applicable means.
 The Firm spends time, money and a lot of effort in creating an air of excitement surrounding an auction and is only rewarded upon the successful conclusion of an auction.

-The fact that properties are sold subjects to a Reserve Price give sellers amble peace of mind.
+The fact that properties are sold subjects to a reserve price provides sellers with amble peace of mind.
 Buyers are willing to compete for unique opportunities to attain and secure a good deal or bargain.

-The global success of selling property by auction provides a clear blueprint and it may redefine a how property is bought and sold in South Africa.
+The global success of selling property by auction provides a clear blueprint and it may redefine the property industry in South Africa.

 PJC Attorneys offers a transparent service with the interests of both sellers and buyers being of the utmost importance and as such deals to the benefit of all parties concerned are negotiated.